-F_C) selling the secret insurance contract (C_C at price q_H) to the H types.
-Thus, firms F_A are selling contracts C_A that lead to allocation A. They adopt an information disclosure rule analogous to that in the case of two types of individuals.49 Consumers truthfully fully reveal to the other insurers their information about their purchases of the fully pooling contract C_A (since all purchase the same amount, such information in equilibrium reveals no information about who they are).50 Consumers reveal information about their purchases of the partial pooling contract C_B only to firms not selling them the fully pooling contract (for if they disclosed that, the firm would know that they were of one of the two riskier types).
-At the same time, they do reveal the firm from which they bought C_A (the say, F_B firms know that they are selling insurance to middle or high-risk individuals, so there is no news in the fact that the individual has also bought C_A .
-But that means that F_B does not reveal that he has sold C_B to L types.
-So F_A can't cancel its policy.
-Moreover, even if F_A reveals to F_B that the individual has bought the full pooling insurance, it reveals no information: F_B knows that all individuals do so.
+There are three types of firms, those (denoted by F_A) selling the full pooling contract C_A , those (denoted by F_B) selling the partial pooling contract C_B , and those (denoted by F_C) selling the secret insurance contract (C_C at price C_B) to the C_B types.
+Thus, firms C_A are selling contracts C_A that lead to allocation C_B .
+They adopt an information disclosure rule analogous to that in the case of two types of individuals.
+Consumers truthfully fully reveal to the other insurers their information about their purchases of the fully pooling contract C_A (since all purchase the same amount, such information in equilibrium reveals no information about who they are).50 Consumers reveal information about their purchases of the partial pooling contract C_B only to firms not selling them the fully pooling contract (for if they disclosed that, the firm would know that they were of one of the two riskier types).
+At the same time, they do reveal the firm from which they bought C_A (the say, C_B firms know that they are selling insurance to middle or high-risk individuals, so there is no news in the fact that the individual has also bought C_A .
+But that means that C_B does not reveal that he has sold C_B to C_A firms.
+So C_A can't cancel its policy.